sweisss/CS340_Databases_FinalProject/README.md

 ```

 This will delete any existing file named `test.db` and rebuild a new one.
+If for some reason `test.db` is not removed, manually remove it then call the command again to create a new one.
+Follow with the command `sqlite3 test.db`.

 #### 2) Run PHP Server:
 ```